mb69-code/mb69-code/README.md

 # Hi, I'm Martin Belot !

 **Quantitative Finance & Financial Engineering student** at École Centrale de Marseille
-Looking for a 6-month end-of-studies internship in **trading, structuring, or quant research** (from April 2026)
+Looking for a 6-month end-of-studies internship in **trading, structuring, or quant research** (from May 2026)

 ---